raphaelyancey/swmixer/README.md

 * Always outputs in 16-bit mode.

-* Cannot deal with 24-bit WAV files, but CAN handle 32-bit ones (limitation of NumPy).

 * Resampling can be slow for longer files.

 * Does not detect samplerates that differ from requested samplerates.